simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 🔥 News
 - (May 2024), I will serve as a Reviewer for [DGM4MICCAI Workshop @ MICCAI Conference 2024](https://dgm4miccai.github.io/#submission)
 - (Apr.
 2024), Our paper on conditional generation of brain tumor ROIs has been accepted to MIDL 2024, see you in Paris!
 [OpenReview link](https://openreview.net/forum?id=LLoSHPorlM)
 - (Feb.
-2024), One paper submitted to MIDL 2024
+2024), One paper submitted to [Medical Imaging with Deep Learning](https://2024.midl.io/) 2024
 - (Jan.
 2024), I compeleted my Master of Science in Computer Science degree at the University of Toronto
 - (Oct.
-2023), One paper submitted to Computers in Biology and Medicine, under revision
+2023), One paper submitted to [Computers in Biology and Medicine](https://www.sciencedirect.com/journal/computers-in-biology-and-medicine), under revision
 - (Jul.
 2023), I received the Ontario Graduate Scholarship (OGS) at the University of Toronto DCS
 - (Jun.
 2023), I served as a Reviewer for [DGM4MICCAI Workshop @ MICCAI Conference 2023](https://dgm4miccai.github.io/#submission)
 - (Oct.
 2022), I received Mergelas Family Graduate Student Award from the Temerty Faculty of Medicine, University of Toronto
 - (Apr.
-2022), One paper submitted to JMLR
+2022), One paper submitted to [Journal of Machine Learnig Research](https://www.jmlr.org/), under revision
 - (Mar.
 2022), One abstract accepted to [Imaging Network Ontario](https://www.imno.ca/)